 What are the top 5 coldest cities in the United States?
-Here’s the list, based on average temperatures from January 2019, according to the National Weather Service.
+Here’s the list, based on average temperatures, according to the National Weather Service.
+Does this surprise you?

 “No matter how long the winter, spring is sure to follow.”